-- Information about the Informal Resolution Process and Grievance Process and a hyperlink to a copy of these Procedures. - The identities of the Parties involved in the incident, if known; the conduct allegedly constituting Prohibited Conduct; and the date(s) and location(s) of the alleged incident, if known. - Information about the University's prohibition on Retaliation. - A statement that the Parties are entitled to an investigative report summarizing all Relevant evidence and retain the equal right to access such evidence upon request. - A statement that the Respondent is presumed not responsible for the alleged Prohibited Conduct unless and until a determination regarding responsibility is made at the conclusion of the grievance process, after the Parties have had an opportunity to present Relevant (not otherwise impermissible) evidence to a trained, impartial decisionmaker. - A statement that the parties may have an Advisor of their choice, who may be, but is not required to be, an attorney. - Notice that knowingly making false statements or submitting false information is prohibited. - Information about Supportive Measures. - A statement regarding the preponderance of the evidence standard of proof. - The range of possible Disciplinary Sanctions and Remedies. - Information about the appeals process.
+- Information about the Informal Resolution Process and Grievance Process and a hyperlink to a copy of these Procedures. - The identities of the Parties involved in the incident, if known; the conduct allegedly constituting Prohibited Conduct; and the date(s) and location(s) of the alleged incident, if known. - Information about the University's prohibition on Retaliation. - A statement that the Parties are entitled to an investigative report summarizing all Relevant evidence and, in cases involving Title IX Sexual Harassment, to inspect all directly related evidence. - A statement that the Respondent is presumed not responsible for the alleged Prohibited Conduct unless and until a determination regarding responsibility is made at the conclusion of the grievance process, after the Parties have had an opportunity to present Relevant (not otherwise impermissible) evidence to a trained, impartial decisionmaker.

+- A statement that the parties may have an Advisor of their choice, who may be, but is not required to be, an attorney. - Notice that knowingly making false statements or submitting false information is prohibited. - Information about Supportive Measures. - A statement regarding the preponderance of the evidence standard of proof. - The range of possible Disciplinary Sanctions and Remedies. - Information about the appeals process.

 If the University has reasonable concerns for the safety of any person as a result of providing this Notice of Allegations, it may reasonably delay in providing it in order to address the safety concern appropriately.
-Reasonable concerns must be based on individualized safety and risk analysis and not on mere speculation or stereotypes
+Reasonable concerns must be based on individualized safety and risk analysis and not on mere speculation or stereotypes.